 What if Plaid goes down?

-Plaid can be restarted if required and will immediately recreate its state and notify the external system as needed.
+Plaid can be restarted if required and will immediately re-register with the VTN, gather the necessary information to recreate it's state and notify the external system as needed.

 What language must the plugin be written in?

 The standard implementation is in C++, which most of our customers tweak and deploy.
 It is technically possible to build the plugin outside of Plaid.

 There are hundreds of utilities in the country, how should I manage hundreds of instances of Plaid?

 While there are hundreds of utilities, for now there are at most dozens of load shifting programs and some significant fraction of those use OpenADR, so VENs can be managed on an individual basis.
 We look forward to the ecosystem growing significantly, and we will introduce more scalable options for managing multiple VENs as it becomes required by our customers.